 This is the name of an ancient idolatrous Egyptian city mentioned in Genesis 41:45 and Gen. 41:50.
 It was the great seat of Sun-worship, called also Bethshemesh (Jeremiah 43:13) and Aven (Ezek.
 30:17), stood on the east bank of the Nile, a few miles north of Memphis, and near Cairo, in the northeast

-The Vulgate and the LXX.
-[Septuagint] Versions have “Heliopolis” (“city of the sun”) instead of On in Genesis and of Aven in Ezekiel.
-The “city of destruction” Isaiah speaks of (19:18, marginal note “of Heres;” Hebrew: 'Ir-ha-heres, which some MSS. read Ir-ha-heres, i.e., “city of the sun”) may be the name given to On, the prophecy being that the time will come when that city which was known as the “city of the sun-god” shall become the “city of destruction” of the sun-god, i.e., when idolatry shall cease, and the worship of the true God be established.
+The “city of destruction” Isaiah speaks of (19:18, marginal note “of Heres;” Hebrew: 'Ir-ha-heres, which some manuscripts read Ir-ha-heres, i.e., “city of the Sun”) may be the name given to On, the prophecy being that the time will come when that city which was known as the “city of the Sun-god” shall become the “city of destruction” of the Sun-god, i.e., when idolatry shall cease, and the worship of the true God be established.

 “It was at On that Joseph wooed and won the dark-skinned Asenath, the daughter of the high priest of its great temple.”
 This was a noted university town, and here Moses gained his acquaintance with “all the wisdom of the Egyptians.”

 - Asenath, daughter of Potiphera (Potipherah), priest of On —She is the wife of Joseph, son of Jacob.
 She is the mother of Ephraim and Manasseh.